 Examines physical characteristics and lifestyles of human ancestors and present populations.
 Explores cultures from around the world to study diverse adaptations made by humans.
-Prerequisite: college-level reading and writing skills.
+Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and or ENG 107 if recommended by reading placement test.
 Lecture 3 hours per week.